 Set at the tip of the Seward Peninsula and overlooking the Bering Sea, Nome may well be Alaska’s most exciting destination for independent adventurers.
 It’s about as far away as you can get in Alaska while still enjoying the conveniences of the modern world.
 It offers an incredible mix of Native culture, rugged Alaskan adventure, dramatic scenery, world-class sporting events, rich history, and small-town friendly.

 It’s hard to believe Nome was once 10 times larger—that is, until you’ll find yourself surrounded by abandoned mining dredges and turn-of-the-century railroads melting into the tundra.
-And don’t think big strikes are a thing of the past, gold-rush fever lives on: pick up a gold pan and head for the beach where you’re free to keep what you find.
+And don’t think big strikes are a thing of the past.
+Gold-rush fever lives on.
+Pick up a gold pan and head for the beach, where you’re free to keep what you find.
 You’ll also see modern-day prospectors at work.